gregtozzi/w241_project/reports/README.md

 conducting experiments to maximize the opening rates of the Center’s fundraising emails.
 The Development Director and her staff were keenly aware that email opening was the critical first step in achieving conversion.
-The follow-on actions—click though and conversion—were areas of secondary interest for this study.
+The follow-on actions—click through and conversion—were areas of secondary interest for this study.
 With this in mind, we sought to answer two specific questions posed by the Center.

 1. Is there a difference in email opening or click-through caused by using the Executive Director’s name and title in the from line of